johncronan/U430-instructions-OS-X/README.md

 1. Make sure that you have the `Install OS X Mavericks` app on your Mac, and that you've updated it to the latest version (by finding it in App Store and clicking `Download`) if it is old.
 1. Prepare an updated Clover installer package using [Clover Grower].
 To use Clover Grower you just clone that git repo and run `CloverGrower.command`.
 You need Clover r2678 or later for the installer to detect `/dev/disk0s2` as the ESP (needed later).
 1. Follow [Install OS X Mavericks using Clover] for `UEFI Boot Mode` through step 2.
 At the end of step 2 you should use the config.plist file in your `whatever` dir.
-You can skip the Ethernet kext (and NullCPUPowerManagement if you add the DSDT and SDST .aml files to `EFI/CLOVER/ACPI/patched/`).
+You can skip the Ethernet and NullCPUPowerManagement kexts.
+Do copy the DSDT and the two SDST .aml files as suggested, to `EFI/CLOVER/ACPI/patched/` (you could skip this, but note that later on we assume these files are located on the installer's ESP).
 1. Now, on your U430: Go into the BIOS (shut down, then press the tiny button on the side) and disable `Secure Boot` under `Security`.
 1. Shut down again, plug in a USB mouse and keyboard, and boot from the installer USB (tiny button, `Boot Menu`, `EFI USB Device`), selecting the first option, `Install OS X Mavericks`.
 1. Go into `Disk Utility` and select your hard drive.
 On the `Partition` tab, click the `+` button and name your new partition with format "Mac OS Extended (Journaled)."
 Click `Apply`.
 (Note: if Disk Utility gets stuck, then you will have to first [create the partition] using `gpt add ...` in the Terminal, then format it with Disk Utility.)